mkijowski/ceg3400/SYLLABUS.md

 Instruction will be available in one mode:

-* Synchronous in person: set meet time in 355 Russ
+* Synchronous in person: set meet time in person

 In person attendance is mandatory except in case of illness or emergency.
 Please email me before the start of class if you are unable to attend and I will try to accommodate you.